Kaysims/Grip-Club/README.md

 ![ay11 results contact](assets/readme-images/a11y-contact.png)

 * I also used the [A11y project checklist](https://www.a11yproject.com/checklist/).
     * It was used at the beginning of creating the site to familiarise me with accessibility.
 I then completed it once the site was finished.
-There were some things that I could not tick off such as ensuring controls have :focus states.
+There were some things that could not be ticked off, such as ensuring controls have :focus states.
-    * I have also jumped some headings, the reason I did this was to help with the sizing of text, but now I understand that this should not have been done and that they should follow from h1 then h2 then h3 and so on.
+    * I have also jumped some headings, the reason I did this was to help with the sizing of text, but now I understand that this should not have been done.
     * I should have included error messages for forms, I did add a thank you popup, but this is not enough to achieve accessibility.
     * I am hoping to learn a lot more about accessibility as I progress through the code institute course.

 ## Responsiveness Testing
 * To check the responsive design of the Grip Club Website, [Google Dev Tools](https://www.google.com/chrome/dev/) and [Am i responsive](https://ui.dev/amiresponsive) were used.
 This was done manually making sure that the site works across phones, tablets and computers.
-Plus [Responsinator](http://www.responsinator.com/) was used to check the tablet and mobile site worked in landscape view.
-I found this to be the most challenging part of making this site.
-I hope with further learning i will be able to implement responsiveness more efficiently and effectivley in the future.
+Plus [Responsinator](http://www.responsinator.com/) was used to check that the tablet and mobile site worked in landscape view.
+This was the most challenging part of making this site.
+With further learning I will implement responsiveness more efficiently and effectively in the future.

 ## Browser Compatibility
-* To make sure the site is compatible across different browsers i also run lighthouse tests in Google Chrome, Microsoft Edge and Safari.
+* To make sure the site is compatible across different browsers I also run lighthouse tests in Google Chrome, Microsoft Edge and Safari.
 No issues were found.

 # Bugs